MannLabs/structuremap/README.md

 ---
 ## About

 An open-source Python package for integrating information from predicted protein structures deposited in the [AlphaFold database](https://alphafold.ebi.ac.uk/) with proteomics data and specifically with post-translational modifications (PTMs).
-PTMs on 3D protein structures can be visualised by [AlphaMap](https://github.com/MannLabs/alphamap).
+You can find a detailed description of the tool and its capabilities to generate biological insights in ["The structural context of PTMs at a proteome wide scale" by Bludau et al. (2022)](https://doi.org/10.1101/2022.02.23.481596).
+The complete anlaysis workflow of this study performed with structuremap can be found [here](https://github.com/MannLabs/structuremap_analysis).

 ---
 ## License